 The university has established the FirstGen Presidential Fellows program, a prestigious scholarship opportunity for incoming first-generation students who have demonstrated leadership and promise.
 To support, attract and retain this growing group, we’re offering competitive financial aid — and we need your help.

 In honor of Earl Avery, a champion of diversity and inclusion and employee of Bentley for more than 30 years, the university awards an annual scholarship to academically talented students of color who demonstrate financial need.
 Your gift to the scholarship fund will continue Dr. Avery’s legacy, expand the cohort of Dr. Earl L. Avery Scholars and ensure that talented students of color have access to Bentley for years to come.

-The March 2020 Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, addressed the far-reaching effects of the pandemic, including tax incentives for charitable giving.
-Make a gift that benefits your future and Bentley.
+The Consolidated Appropriations Act, 2021, addresses the far-reaching effects of the pandemic, including tax incentives for charitable giving.
+Your gift could benefit both you and Bentley.

 Charitable and Estate Giving

 Bentley wasn’t built in a day, and neither will your legacy be.
 The Office of Gift Planning is here to help you thoughtfully plan a tax-smart gift that’s meaningful to you — and Bentley students.